-Signal generators (Signal Sources)...
+Signal Generators (Signal Sources)...

-Available signal generators can be subdivided depending on the frequency range and the signals generated:
+Commercially available signal generators can be subdivided depending on the frequency range and the signals generated:

-Standard signals/functions ("function generator") such as sine, square/pulse, triangle/sawtooth/ramp, noise.
+- Standard signals/functions ("function generator") such as sine, square/pulse, triangle/sawtooth/ramp, noise.